jwworth/jakeworth/content/blog/my-annual-review-2019.md

 ### What did I learn?

-Here are some some of my takeaways after another year in the programming trenches.
-Some of these lessons were from 2019, others were lessons I've learned in the past and reflected on again this year.
+Here are some of my takeaways after another year in the programming trenches.

 - [How to do faster planning](https://hashrocket.com/blog/posts/planning-poker-speed-mode)
 - [How to pick a good name](https://hashrocket.com/blog/posts/pick-a-good-name)